wevbarker/HiGGS-devel/README.md

 ## About

-HiGGS is an `unofficial' part of the [xAct bundle](http://www.xact.es/).
+HiGGS is an (unofficial) part of the [xAct bundle](http://www.xact.es/).
 It provides tools for the Hamiltonian analysis (canoncical analysis or Dirac-Bergmann algorithm) of gravity with spacetime curvature and torsion.

 ## Install